microsoft/terminal/doc/bot.md

 - When an issue is opened or labels are changed in any way, we will check if the tagging matches the system.
 If not, it will get `Needs-Tag-Fix`.
 The system is to have an `Area-`, `Issue-`, and `Product-` tag for all open things, and also a `Resolution-` for closed ones.
 - When the tags from appropriate categories are applied, it will auto-remove the `Needs-Tag-Fix` tag.

+#### Clean-up low quality issues
+- If an issue is filed with an incomplete title...
+- If an issue is filed with nothing in the body...
+- If an issue is filed matching a pattern that happens all the time (common duplicate phrase, obvious multiple-issues-in-one pattern)...
+- Then close the issue automatically informing the opener that they can resolve the problem and reopen the issue.
+(See Bug/Feature templates for example situations.)

 ### PR Management

 #### Codeflow Link *(Disabled)*